flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 `TextField` and `TextFormField` will display a warning message in the characters counter.

-Although `maxLengthEnforced` allow users to control the behavior of the truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require the user to type a sequence of Latin characters to enter one such character, which will cause composing CJK characters failed to produce proposing characters.
+Although `maxLengthEnforced` allows users to control the behavior of the truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require users to type a sequence of Latin characters to enter one such character, which will cause composing CJK characters failed to produce proposing characters.